jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 ### **Day 7**: Tuesday September 18th 2018

 + **Learning Goals:** Learn about Render methods in JavaScript applications i.e. that is how to display SVG elements to the browser
 + **Progress:** Implement some render methods to get more elements seen on the screen.
 This ended up in a slight impasse.
-No errors to report but not seeing any new elements yet in the browser window.
-Investigatin this.  :)
+No errors to report but not seeing any new elements yet in the browser window.  g this.  :)
 + **Thoughts:**
   + Today has been about attempting to get some svg elements showing on the screen using DOM scripting.
   + I made what I think was a good attempt in code to get this working on my own but since no difference has been made on screen I'm not sure if I've accomplished it.